 - It's important to consider the whole life cycle of food to truly understand the impact of wasted food.
 You might just be throwing away an apple, but with it all the resources - water, greenhouse gas emission, energy, manpower, transportation, storage -- that were used to produce it.
 Watch this great video about the life of a strawberry that drives this point home beautifully.

 - If none of the above gets you, which I understand, just think about food waste simply in this way: If you don't eat the food then it can't help you be healthy.
 It just because garbage, which is sad.

 Lately, it's starting to pain me to toss food and I'm working on strategies I can easily implement to reduce food waste.
 I certainly want to do my part to take of the food supply, help all people have access to food, and protect the planet.
 We are all busy people, trying to feed ourselves and others, sometimes just surviving the day.
 If kitchen conservation isn't quick and simple, it's going to be hard to get started.

-Reducing food waste is a two-fold process in my opinion.
+Reducing food waste is a two-fold process

 First, it starts by developing a greater appreciation of the food system -- how food is produced and the power it can have in our bodies and on our health.
 Second, it's implementing strategies to reduce food waste at a personal level and then hopefully a community level.

 I talked about all these tips on TV segment for First Coast Living and you can view the segment HERE.

 Ready to get on board with kitchen conservation?
 Here are some of my Kitchen Conversation strategies for busy people, focusing on reducing waste.